SandipFromPokhara/coding_marathon3/evaluation/self-assessment/sandip.md

 # Self-Assessment

-- **Member name:** *write your name here*
+- **Member name:** *Sandip Ranjit*
-- **Contribution area:** *briefly describe what part of the project you worked on (e.g., frontend component, backend route, database schema, etc.)*
+- **Contribution area:** *Backend development (CRUD API, authentication, middleware, protected routes, testing)*

 ---

 ### 1. Functionality
 - **Does the code meet the requirements?**
-  - [ ] Does it implement all specified features you were responsible for?
+  - [Y] Does it implement all specified features you were responsible for?
+  - [Y] Completed all CRUD features
+  - [Y] Implemented complete authentication (User model + JWT)
+  - [Y] Added route protection for all job endpoints
+  - [Y] Wrote full Jest/Supertest test suites
-  - [ ] Are edge cases handled (e.g., invalid data, duplicates)?
+  - [Y] Handled validation and security edge cases
-  - [ ] Are there any bugs or unexpected behaviors?

 - **Integration**
-  - [ ] Does your code work correctly with other parts of the application?
+  - [Y] Does your code work correctly with other parts of the application?
-  - [ ] Are inputs and outputs managed appropriately?
+  - [Y] Backend connected cleanly with frontend
+  - [Y] Auth headers and tokens worked after debugging
+  - [Y] API responses remained consistent across branches

 ---

 ### 2. Code Quality
 - **Readability**
-  - [ ] Is your code easy to understand for other developers?
+  - [Y] Is your code easy to understand for other developers?
-  - [ ] Are variable and function names descriptive and meaningful?
+  - [Y] Are variable and function names descriptive and meaningful?
+  - [Y] Organized controllers, routes, and middleware
+  - [Y] Minimal nested logic

 - **Reusability**
-  - [ ] Can your code or parts of it be reused elsewhere in the application?
+  - [Y] Can your code or parts of it be reused elsewhere in the application?
-  - [ ] Is logic modular and separated from unrelated concerns?
+  - [Y] Is logic modular and separated from unrelated concerns?

 - **Comments and Documentation**
-  - [ ] Are there comments explaining complex logic?
+  - [Y] Are there comments explaining complex logic?
-  - [ ] Is there documentation for how to use your code unit?
+  - [N] Is there documentation for how to use your code unit?

 ---

 ### 3. Performance
 - **Efficiency**
-  - [ ] Are there any unnecessary operations or performance bottlenecks?
-  - [ ] Is the code optimized for larger datasets or high traffic (if applicable)?
+  - [Y] Optimized database queries
+  - [Y] No redundant logic
+  - [Y] Efficient token verification

+Backend is scalable for larger datasets if needed.

 ---

 ### 4. Overall Assessment
 - **Strengths**
-  - List the strengths of your contribution.
+  - High-quality test coverage
+  - Clean backend architecture
+  - Robust authentication logic
+  - Effective integration support

 - **Areas for Improvement**
-  - List areas where your code could be improved.
+  - Could add more token failure scenario tests
+  - More documentation for new contributors
+  - Improve consistency for error-handling patterns

 - **Action Plan**
-  - Outline specific steps to address the areas for improvement.
+  - Expand JWT test cases
+  - Add a standardized error-handling module
+  - Write backend integration documentation

 ---

 ### 5. Additional Notes
-- Add any other relevant observations or feedback about your contribution.
+  - Backend remained stable throughout project development.
+  - Authentication work improved overall project structure.
+  - Testing ensured smooth merging across branches.